kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 we reside in.
 Deno though has been a self organizing community.
 Ry and Bert had a previous work relationship and convinced Ben to join us, outside of that, the remaining 7 of us (soon to be 8) have come from the Deno community itself.
-That is great, that people with a passion or joining a company to work on their passion, but communities are communities, and unconscious bias easily works its way in.
+That is great, that people with a passion are joining a company to work on their passion, but communities are communities, and unconscious bias easily works its way in.